AndierZ/log-monitoring/README.md

 - Be as memory efficient as possible, for example, by avoiding creating new objects for each log message

 # Code structure and explanation
+Project is largely comprised oftwo parts
+- LogReaderApp (producer): Gets all log files and creates MessageDistributionThread for each file
+  - MessageDistributionThread: Parses the file and passes each line to LogEntrySender
+    - LogEntrySender: Converts line to binary message and sends to the output stream
+- ConsoleAlertingApp (consumer): Awaits incoming connection and creates MessageProcessingThread for each new connection
+  - MessageProcessingThread: Parses binary message into readable objects and pass on to MessageHandler
+    - MessageHandler: Route each message through the list of <? extends StatsMonitor>
+      - <? extends StatsMonitor>: Processes each log message and computes statistics

 # Maintainability and Scalability
 - New messages